SaadAhmed00/Prize-Bond-Automation-Script-Selenium/README.md

   2. Select those numbers whose status are **Congratulations!
 You have won 1 prize(s).**.
 These are your bond numbers who won the prize.

 ### Step-7:
-  1.Before the next execution of code clean your xlsx file **entire rows below the Bond Status Column** and save it and then run the code for next bond announcement.
+  Before the next execution of code clean your xlsx file **entire rows below the Bond Status Column** and save it and then run the code for next bond announcement.